Diet & Nutrition

 Celery and Celery Juice Health Benefits Celery is rich in sodium.
 “So?” you say, “I eat table salt.
 Doesn’t that count?”
 Actually, no!
 Table salt is composed of insoluble inorganic elements which lead to the development of varicose veins, hardening of the arteries...

-Radiation Shields: People ask me all the time if they should put those radiation shield gimmicks on their phones, computers and other electrical equipment.
+Radiation Shields and cell phone usage: People ask me all the time if they should put those radiation shield gimmicks on their phones, computers and other electrical equipment.
 Save your money.
 These shields give us a false sense of security by reducing connection quality.
 The phone is then forced to transmit at higher powers with higher radiation.

 I love Chicken Fajitas.
 I order them everywhere I go that has them.
-Cyrus O’Leary’s in Spokane, WA has the best recipe I’ve ever tasted, so over the years I’ve asked, “What’s in these?”
-I’ve taken the bits and pieces of this information and, after many tries, have recreated them in my kitchen.
+Cyrus O’Leary’s (now permanently closed) in Spokane, WA had the best ones I’ve ever tasted, so over the years I had asked, “What’s in these?”
+I’ve taken the bits and pieces of this information and, after many tries, have recreated them in my own kitchen.
 I think I’ve finally got this one down.
-Here it is…
+This recipe is great fresh served in flour tortillas or used as a topping on salads.

 This is a soup I often recommend my clients make when they are under the weather.
 The soup fits with the Simon and Garfunkel song, “Are you going to Scarborough Fair” and it’s my way of remembering that parsley, sage, rosemary and thyme are all perfect herbs for colds, flu and the immune system.
 Historically these herbs have been used to kill viruses, fungi, and bacteria.